smartdevicelink/sdl_evolution/proposals/nnnn-mt-registration-limitation.md

 ## Motivation

-According to Apple's document (*1), iOS may close network sockets when an iOS app goes to background.
+According to [Apple's document][ios_background], iOS may close network sockets when an iOS app goes to background.
 This means, the Wi-Fi (TCP) transport of an iOS SDL app can be suddenly disconnected while the app is in background.
 Since most of the users are not aware of such OS limitation, this app's behavior looks very confusing.

 A possible solution for this issue is to prevent the user from using SDL app while the app is connected only through Wi-Fi (TCP) transport.
 For example, registration of an app is rejected when the app does not establish iAP transport yet.
 Or, the registration can succeed but Core prevents the app from being started on HMI.